 Well, your vestibular (balance) system has a lot to do with that.

 This sensory system is different from all other senses in your body.
-Each of your other senses has only one input: You see with your eyes, smell with your nose, taste you’re your tongue, etc.
+Each of your other senses has only one input: You see with your eyes, smell with your nose, taste with your tongue, etc.

 The vestibular system, however, has several sensory inputs: Balance organs of your inner ear (five on each side), visual inputs and inputs from the muscles and joints in your legs and spine.
 These inputs unite in the balance centers of the brain to give you a sense of balance.
 This forms a “sixth sense” as it sends information about head motion and orientation to the brain for processing in order to send the right commands to your different organs for performing daily life activities.

 In action, our vestibular system has three main functions: gaze stability, gait stability, and spatial orientation.
-We checked in with Dr. Steven Rauch, Director of the Vestibular Division at Mass.
-Eye and Ear, to learn more about these functions and why they are important.
+We checked in with Dr. Steven Rauch, Director of the Vestibular Division at Mass Eye and Ear, to learn more about these functions and why they are important.

 More than meets the eye.
 Stare at a fixed point on the wall in front of you while moving your head from side to side.
 Notice how your eyes rotate in order to stay fixed on that point, rather than moving with your head?
 That would be because of your vestibular system.
 As you turn your head, your vestibular system helps rotate your eyes.
 This is called the vestibule-ocular reflex.